Coronavirus: Germany reports record cases at nearly 30,000 | DW | 11.12.2020

 Germany's intensive care units (ICUs) are filling up with COVID patients and some regions are at capacity

-Germany added 29,875 new coronavirus infections and 598 deaths from Thursday to Friday, according to the country's disease control agency, the Robert Koch Institute.
+Germany added 29,875 new coronavirus infections and 598 deaths from Thursday to Friday, according to the country's disease control agency, the Robert Koch Institute (RKI).

-The soaring number of cases and deaths is the highest ever recorded in a 24-hour period in Germany since the pandemic began, bringing the total case number to over 1,270,000 and the death toll to 20,970.
+The soaring number of cases and deaths is the highest ever recorded in a 24-hour period in Germany since the pandemic began.
+The total case number now stands at over 1,270,000 and the death toll is 20,970.

 It is the second day in a row that case numbers hit a record and the second time in two days that the country saw almost 600 daily deaths.